flux77/merchant-of-venice/trunk/venice/readme.txt

    https://sourceforge.net/tracker/?func=add&group_id=53631&atid=471028

-Or if you have any comments, please don't hesitate to email me, Andrew Leppard, at (aleppard picknowl com au).
+Or if you have any comments, please don't hesitate to email me, Andrew Leppard (andrew venice org nz).

 5 Building